zerodevapp/zerodev-docs/blog/2023-04-25-kernel-minimal-extensible-account-for-aa-wallets.md

 - Safe is complex.
 By all accounts, Safe is one of the largest smart contract codebases ever.
 Many features have been added over the years to satisfy a variety of organizational needs, and truthfully most of them are completely irrelevant for the kind of single-user AA use case that ZeroDev sets out to address.
 - Safe is inefficient as an ERC-4337 wallet.
 As the reference implementation shows, the only way to make Safe compatible with ERC-4337 was to do it through Safe’s “fallbacks” and “modules” mechanisms.
 This leads to a large amount of context switching and therefore high gas costs for even the most simple operations.

 Ultimately, Safe was designed for a different use case — organizational multisig.
 This is about as far from the single-user, single-sig use case that ZeroDev is designed for.
-Therefore, we ultimate decided to bite the bullet and implement a smart contract account optimized for retail AA users.
+Therefore, we ultimately decided to bite the bullet and implement a smart contract account optimized for retail AA users.

 With Kernel, we now have a much simpler, much more efficient, and highly extensible smart contract account, and our users couldn’t be happier.